Table of Contents

 The separation of the alcohol from the depleted feedstock is essential by filtration or other means for subsequent alcohol purification.

-Again, depending on the type and amount of the feedstock, filtration or other separation methods may not be available for commercial volumes of processing.
+Again, depending on the type and amount of the feedstock, filtration or other separation methods may not be available for commercial processing volumes.

 However, mechanical separation in the form of centrifuges works well for these applications.